Social Security spousal benefits: Here’s what spouses can get

 Here’s how Social Security works for those looking to claim a spousal benefit.

 When a worker files for benefits from Social Security, the worker’s spouse may be able to claim a benefit based on the worker’s contributions.
 For spouses to receive the benefit, they must be at least age 62 or care for a child under age 16 (or one receiving Social Security disability benefits).
-In addition, spouses cannot claim the spousal benefit until the worker files for her or his benefit.
+In addition, spouses cannot claim the spousal benefit until the worker files for their benefit.

 There are other important caveats about the spousal benefit as well.

 “Spousal benefits are capped at half your spouse’s benefit at full retirement age.
 If [the worker] waits beyond that to claim, the spousal benefit cannot grow further,” says Claire Toth, managing principal and senior wealth strategist at New Jersey-based Peapack-Gladstone Bank.

 Toth is referring to the strategy of a retiree not claiming benefits until past full retirement age in order to claim a bigger monthly benefit.
 Social Security will boost your benefit substantially if you delay filing until as late as age 70.
 It’s one way to juice your payout without working more.

 However, if you file before full retirement age, your spouse will likely receive a permanently reduced benefit.
 Benefits may be reduced so that the spouse receives as little as 32.5 percent of the retiree’s benefit.
 The spousal benefit is reduced by about seven-tenths of 1 percent for each month before full retirement age, up to 36 months.
 If you exceed the 36 months, Social Security will dock about four-tenths of 1 percent for further months.
 The math can be complicated, but Social Security provides a tool to help you calculate your spousal benefit.

 The exception to this rule of filing early is if a spouse is caring for a child under age 16 or one who is disabled, in which case the benefit is not reduced.
 In fact, this spouse could claim the spousal benefit at any age if they’re caring for a child who also receives benefits.